 Choose Your Track

-The Institute Internship features multiple program areas for interns to choose from.
+The Henry J. and Erna D. Leir Global Internship at Green Chimneys features multiple program areas for interns to choose from.
 Each program provides extensive information and training to enable interns to fulfill their role and perform necessary tasks, including interaction with children who have psycho-social challenges.

 Education includes daily routines, protocols, species-specific behaviors, individual animal personalities, handling techniques, medication and treatment procedures, and use of equipment.
 Interns may also have opportunities to observe and work with an interdisciplinary team and participate in the treatment of the students enrolled, including attending clinical team meetings and seminars for educational purposes.